ibm-cloud-docs/direct-link/overview.md

 The {{site.data.keyword.cloud}} Direct Link offerings provide connectivity from an external source into a customer's IBM Cloud private network.
 Direct Link can be viewed as an alternative to a traditional site-to-site VPN solution, designed for customers that need more consistent, higher-throughput connectivity between a remote network and their IBM Cloud environments.
 Four types of connections are available:

- * **IBM Cloud Direct Link Exchange** allows customers to customers leverage an Exchange provider to deliver connectivity to their IBM Cloud.
-An Exchange provider is a Colocation / Data Center provider that is already connected to the IBM Cloud network, using multi-tenant, high capacity links ( aka NNI).
+ * **IBM Cloud Direct Link Exchange** allows customers to utiliize an Exchange provider to deliver connectivity to their IBM Cloud.
+An Exchange provider is a co-location or data center provider that is already connected to the IBM Cloud network, using multi-tenant, high capacity links (also known as a _network-to-network interface_, or NNI).
 Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Exchange provider is in place already, shared amongst other customers.

- * **IBM Cloud Direct Link Connect** allows customers to leverage a connection through our Carrier partners who own and operate a facility-based network.
-A Connect provider is a Network Service Provider that is already connected to the IBM Cloud network, using multi-tenant, high capacity links (aka NNI).
-Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Connect provider is in place already, shared amongst other customers.
+ * **IBM Cloud Direct Link Connect** allows customers to utiliize a connection through our Carrier partners who own and operate a facility-based network.
+A Connect provider is a network service provider (NSP) that is already connected to the IBM Cloud network, using multi-tenant, high capacity links (also known as a _network-to-network interface_, or NNI).
+Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Connect provider is in place already, shared among other customers.

  * **IBM Cloud Direct Link Dedicated** allows customers to terminate a Single-tenant fiber-based cross-connect into the IBM Cloud network.
 This offering can be leveraged by customers with Colocation adjacent to IBM Cloud PoPs and Data Centers; as well as Network Service Providers delivering circuits to Customer premises or other Data Centers.